Read our fact sheet about international students.

-Like many international students, you may get a part time or casual job to help pay your living expenses while you study in Australia.
-It is important that you know your rights in the workplace.
+Like many international students, you may get a part-time or casual job to help pay your living expenses while you study in Australia.
+It is important that you know your rights in the workplace and rules for your visa.

 On this page: